Statement Against Discrimination, Harassment, Retaliation and Intimidation

 Title IX Deputy Coordinator for Students

-Assistant to the Dean and Coordinator of Conduct and Compliance
+Assistant to the Vice President for Student Affairs and Coordinator of Compliance and Conduct

 Executive Director of Human Resources